Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners: Results and discussion

 \section{Results and discussion}

-In Section~\ref{sub:2dtemp}, we assess the accuracy of a 2D model for predicting stable flames in 3D slits.
-This evaluation identifies the critical length for which this model is valid and examines its suitability for practical slits in actual burners.
+In Section~\ref{sub:nr_flow}, we examine the aerodynamics and heat transfer mechanisms in a circular hole and a slit, focusing on the heat transfer from the burner plate to the flow.
+Non-reactive simulations with a heated burner plate are performed to analyze velocity profiles, gradients, and thermal interactions, providing insights into the potential influence of aerodynamic and thermal effects on flashback behavior.
+In Section~\ref{sub:2dtemp}, we assess the accuracy of 2D simulations for predicting stable flames in 3D slits.
+The aim is to identify the critical length for which this configuration is valid and to examine its suitability for practical slits in actual burners.
 In Section~\ref{sub:fb}, flashback velocities are computed for slits of increasing length to examine the effect of the slit length.
 These results are also compared with the flashback velocities obtained from 2D simulations.
 Finally, Section~\ref{sub:dynamics} compares the flashback dynamics in 3D slits with that in 2D simulations, clarifying the underlying physics for the observations in previous sections.